Open-source MCP tool for browser automation

 ⚠️ Your agent either gets confused or loses context completely

-If you've used Playwright MCP beyond simple demos, you've likely seen it: the agent skips elements, misses available actions, or produces incomplete test flows.
+If you’ve used Playwright MCP beyond simple demos, you’ve likely seen agents skip elements, miss actions, or generate incomplete test flows.

 Why this happens